astronomer/docs/astro/set-up-data-lineage.md

 ## Data lineage on Astro

-To view data lineage from across your ecosystem, lineage data first needs to be extracted from external systems and stored in a lineage backend.
+To view lineage data, it first needs to be extracted from an external application and then stored in a lineage backend.
 Astro uses the [OpenLineage Airflow library](https://openlineage.io/integration/apache-airflow/) (`openlineage-airflow`) to extract lineage from Airflow tasks and stores that data in the Astro control plane.
 The latest version of the OpenLineage Airflow library is installed on [Astro Runtime](runtime-image-architecture.md) by default.

 There are two ways to emit lineage data to Astro: